 Which service expansions are to be implemented with ETCS?

-- When the new technology comes into operation, four more trains per hour will run from the northern branch via Schwabstraße to Stuttgart-Vaihingen.
-Two of these will continue to Böblingen.
-Many passengers would then no longer have to change trains at the main station, which could help to further stabilize operations there.
+The new possibilities with ETCS are to be used directly by S-Bahn travellers.
+In addition to a significant stabilisation of the S-Bahn timetable, additions are initially planned in the core area.
+When the new technology comes into operation, four more trains per hour will run from the northern branch beyond Schwabstraße to Stuttgart-Vaihingen.
+Two more will run to Böblingen.
+Many passengers would then no longer have to change trains at the main station, which could help to further stabilise operations there.

 How is ETCS financed?